Christmas tunes both old and new were performed at the Dec. 20 concerts by the Celtic Angels. Photo by Charmain Z. Braackett

 Celtic Angels Christmas will bring a taste of Ireland to Evans

 (Editor’s note: This story was originally published Dec.
-3, 2022.
-This story has been updated with photography from the group’s Dec.
-20, 2022 visit.
-Celtic Angels will appear in Evans again on Dec.
-18, 2023 at the Hardin Auditorium.
+3, 2022 with photography updated after the Dec.
+20, 2022 performance.
+Celtic Angels will appear in Evans again on at 4:30 and 7 p.m.
+Dec.
+18, 2024 at the Hardin Auditorium.
 For tickets, go here.
+The story has also been update with additional concert dates by Augusta Amusements.)

 The Celtic Angels Christmas will bring a glimpse of Ireland during the holiday season to Evans.